delenius/breeze_bug/README.md

 Reproduce a scalac bug triggered by the [breeze](https://github.com/scalanlp/breeze) library.

 Just run `sbt compile`.
-This produces scalac errors like
+This produces the errors below from scalac.

+This appears to be the same as [this bug](https://github.com/scala/bug/issues/9578), and the workaround listed there works.

 ```
 scalac: Error: assertion failed: